Skip to main content

 Electronic device examinations

-Since 1996, Customs has had the power to examine all goods crossing the border, including electronic devices.
+Since 1996, Customs has had the power to examine all goods crossing the border.
+This includes electronic devices.

-In 2018/19, Customs conducted 671 initial searches and 47 full searches of electronic devices, which were carried by 364 travellers – so 99.99% of the 14.5 million passengers travelling to and from New Zealand each year do not have their electronic devices searched.
+From 2018-19, Customs conducted 671 initial searches and 47 full searches of electronic devices.
+These devices were carried by 364 travellers.
+This means 99.99% of the 14.5 million passengers travelling to and from New Zealand each year do not have their electronic devices searched.

 Since 1 October 2018, updated Customs legislation has provided greater protection for the right of travellers to be free from unreasonable search and seizure, while also balancing the need for border protection.